polterguy/polterguy.github.io/getting-started/index.md

   magic_files_modules:
 ```

 The above file will spawn the frontend at port 5555 and the backend at port 4444.
-The above file creates volumes for all the important folders, that contains files you typically change as you're using Magic.
+The above file creates volumes for all the important folders, that contain files you typically change as you're using Magic.
 The _"/misc/"_ and _"/system/"_ folders should not have volumes, since these should be changed when you update your image.

 Once your containers are up running you need to use your browser to navigate to `localhost:5555`, and login to your backend.
 Your backend can be found at `localhost:4444`, and its username and password is _"root"_ and _"root"_.
 Once you've logged in, you'll be asked to setup Magic.
 This will resemble the following.